|1st appearance:||Tag Sale - You're It|

 Fun Facts

-- Phantom Limb is named after Phantom Limb Syndrome.
+- Phantom Limb is named after the medical term, Phantom Limb Syndrome.
 It is when amputees feel sensation from an amputated limb.
 The character, whose limbs are "gone" but are "still there" obviously plays on the idea.

 - Phantom Limb's costume and family history are based on pulp action hero The Phantom.
 The Phantom was a comic as early as 1936 (predating Superman and Batman) about a masked crime-fighter who wore a tight costume and fought for justice.
 In The Invisible Hand of Fate, Phantom Limb mentions he was the heir to a long line of costumed adventurers, which also ties into The Phantom's back-story- the Phantom appearing in the comics was the 21st generation Phantom, each father passing the mantle down to his son.
 Phantom Limb's costume is also inspired by the Phantom, most notably with the domino mask and the use of the color purple.